• start here

 Although somewhat counterintuitive, the main hiking and climbing season in central Mexico is during the winter, specifically November, December, January, or February — this is the dry season and the time of year most likely to have bright, clear days without precipitation.

-Our actual summit day still delivered 40km/hr winds and I can honestly say it was the coldest I have ever been in my mountaineering career; I feared frostbite on my toes, suffered windburn on my face, and it was true agony to be that cold for so many hours.
-I cannot fathom climbing in 2.5x more wind or lower temperatures… All this to say, it is VITAL that you check the weather ON the mountain (not just in Tlachichuca) prior to setting out on your climb.
+Our actual summit day still delivered 40km/hr winds and, up until that point, it was the coldest I’d ever been on a climb.
+It is VITAL that you check the weather ON the mountain (not just in Tlachichuca) prior to setting out on your climb.

 Driving to Tlachichuca, Puebla at the base of Pico de Orizaba